Conditions in reception facilities

 Overcrowding in the CETI in Ceuta and Melilla is a serious issue that has persisted in recent years, resulting in poor or substandard reception conditions for asylum seekers and migrants.

 Since 2022, the facilities registered very low numbers of residents, it seems it is due to the increase of transfers of asylum applicants to mainland following the decision of the High Court in 2020 (See Freedom of movement).[3]
 During 2023, the CETI in Ceuta accommodated a total of 1,093 migrants during all the year, which represents the lowest number since 2010.[4]
-During 2024 and beginning of 2025, some situations of overcrowding were registered following the increase in arrivals, including of Latin American asylum seekers, but migrants were transferred to reception facilities in the mainland to ensure places remained available in those facilities.[5]
+During 2024 and 2025, some situations of overcrowding were registered following the increase in arrivals, including of Latin American asylum seekers, but migrants were transferred to reception facilities in the mainland to ensure places remained available in those facilities.[5]
 It is worth noting that the presence of Latin American asylum seekers in the two enclaves is not due to the migratory route they follow to reach Spain, but to the fact that, while they arrived in mainland, they decided to move to Ceuta and Melilla just to apply for asylum, due to the long waiting times to access the procedure in the mainland.[6]

-It can be noted that, on top of overcrowding, CETIs do not provide satisfactory conditions for family units and overall for families with minors.
+It can be noted that, on top of overcrowding, CETIs do not provide satisfactory conditions for family units and especially for families with minors.
 As a result, families are separated, and children stay with only one of their parents.
-In both centres, the shortage of interpreters and psychologists has also been criticised.[7]
+In both centres, the shortage of interpreters and psychologists has also been criticised.[9]

 In March 2025, fourteen asylum seekers were denied access to accommodation at the CETI of Melilla and had to camp outside the facility, following a decision of the police establishing that applications for asylum in Melilla had to be made online and no longer in person.
-The Bar Association of the City, together with other stakeholders, tried to find accommodation solutions for them, such as acoomodating the asylum applicants at an hotel.
+The Bar Association of the City, together with other stakeholders, tried to find accommodation solutions for them, such as accommodating the asylum applicants at an hotel.
 Following calls by the President of the City of Melilla and the Ombudsperson, the asylum applicants were finally transferred to a reception facility in Málaga.[11]

 Conditions in other reception facilities